Membership & Leave Operations

 leave deletes a row

-Today, the only way out of a Calimero group or namespace is to be removed by an admin — MemberRemoved is admin-initiated and there is no self-leave op.
-Users cannot voluntarily exit a workspace they joined; muting a context they're auto-followed into requires client-side filtering rather than a real opt-out, because auto-follow re-adds them on the next ContextRegistered event.
+Originally, the only way out of a Calimero group or namespace was to be removed by an admin — MemberRemoved was admin-initiated and there was no self-leave op.
+Users could not voluntarily exit a workspace they joined; muting a context they were auto-followed into required client-side filtering rather than a real opt-out, because auto-follow re-adds them on the next ContextRegistered event.

-Separately, every group already records a single "creator / fallback admin" identity (GroupMetaValue.admin_identity) but no role distinguishes that creator from any other admin.
-There is no way to express "this person owns the group, others administrate it" — admins can demote each other, kick each other, and leave a group ownerless.
-There is no TransferOwnership op to designate a successor.
+Separately, every group records a single "creator / fallback admin" identity (GroupMetaValue.owner_identity) but the role enum did not distinguish that creator from any other admin.
+There was no clean way to express "this person owns the group, others administrate it."

 Membership Model Recap